UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 This change has no implementation other than proposing the two aforementioned governor transactions that will be proposed.

+### Rationale

+Adding SDT as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
+It will also introduce UMA to an emerging DAO community leveraging DeFi to find staking and automated investment opportunities, who may be interested in integrating products from the UMA ecosystem.

+### Security Considerations

+SDT has persistently strong liquidity, so including it as a collateral currency should impose no additional risk to the protocol.

+The only security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.

+They should recognize that, relative to most fiat currencies, SDT is much more volatile.
+This volatility should be taken into account when parameterizing or using these EMP contracts.

+SDT has a circulating supply of 9.9 Million SDT coins and a max supply of 45.6 Million.
+Uniswap (v2) is most active trading market.

 ---

 ## KP3R (Keep3rV1)